aahowel3/Flow-Sorting-Nuclei/README.md

 IES+ = reads that align to an IES region but do not across the excision boundary (micronuclear) IES- = reads that align to the excision boundary of an IES (macronuclear)

+reads are aligned to a concatenated Macronuclear reference + individual IES references combined reference genome